Simple API Integration

 }

-# Store in secure audit log (encrypted storage)
+# Store in protected audit log (encrypted storage)

 self.secure_audit_logger.log_transaction(audit_entry)